gutucristian/gutucristian.github.io/_posts/2019-1-31-C-Programming-Notes.md

 | `double` | 8 bytes | `double` provides increased range and accuracy compared to float |
 | `char` | 1 byte |

-__Good to know:__
+__More about data types:__

-The size of these data types is dependent on the underlying computer architecture.
+The size of these data types is dependent on the underlying computer architecture ([more here](https://stackoverflow.com/questions/35844586/can-i-assume-the-size-of-long-int-is-always-4-bytes)).
 Since C99, fixed width integers are available.
 They are defined in the `<stdint.h>` header.
 More [here](https://en.cppreference.com/w/c/types/integer) and [here](https://stackoverflow.com/questions/1331821/fixed-width-floating-point-numbers-in-c-c).
+Fixed width `long` may also be available depending on if the compiler you use meets that part of the standard ([source](https://stackoverflow.com/questions/1331821/fixed-width-floating-point-numbers-in-c-c)).

 A common question I hear is: "why is `sizeof(int)` 4 bytes if I have a 64-bit machine?"
 The answer to this is simple: 64-bit machine can mean many things.
 Usually, though, this means that the CPU has registers this big.
 The __size of the data types__, however, __is determined by the compiler__.
 That said, the size of a pointer on a 64-bit machine has to be 8 bytes (1 byte = 8 bits).
 The reason for this is that it needs to be able to access the entire main memory address space which is 64 bits ([source](https://stackoverflow.com/questions/10197242/what-should-be-the-sizeofint-on-a-64-bit-machine/10197311)).
 Remember main memory is actually your random access memory (a.k.a., RAM).
 If you are wondering how we can use an 8 byte pointer to access volatile memory (e.g., HDD) which expands beyond `2^64` number of bytes read [here](https://superuser.com/questions/487076/why-is-it-so-that-32-bit-is-limited-to-4-gb-ram-but-it-can-easily-support-1-tb-h/487079).